beneboeck/icml24_rebuttal/README.md

+References:

+[1] F. Pourkamali Anaraki and S. M. Hughes, “Compressive k-svd,” in 2013 IEEE International Conference on Acoustics, Speech and Signal Processing, 2013, pp. 5469–5473.

+[21] F. Pourkamali-Anaraki, S. Becker, and S. M. Hughes, “Efficient dictionary learning via very sparse random projections,” in 2015 International Confer- ence on Sampling Theory and Applications (SampTA), 2015, pp. 478–482.

+---

-Figure 1: Performance comparison with CK-SVD with sparsity levels 4 and 8 (288 dictionary atoms) trained on measurements from one fixed measurement matrix.
+Figure 1: Performance comparison with CK-SVD [1,2] with sparsity levels 4 and 8 (288 dictionary atoms)
+trained on measurements from one fixed measurement matrix.
 All trainable models have been trained on a training set of 10000 compressed and noisy piecewise function with an SNR of 10dB.
 The observation dimension is M and the piecewise smooth functions have a dimension of 256.